Anggrek (train): Facilities

-Argo Bromo Anggrek provides entertainment facilities during the journey in the form of audio-video (Show On Rail).
-Passengers can also order food and drinks, which can be consumed in either the passenger coaches or in a dedicated restaurant coach equipped with karaoke facilities.
-All of this is deliberately designed to give the atmosphere of a hotel on rails.
+The Anggrek provides entertainment facilities during the long day or night journey in the form of audio-video (Show On Rail) either thru TVs on the passenger coaches or thru individual extra android-ready facilities in the Compartment Suite car.
+Passengers can also order food and drinks, which can be consumed in either the passenger coaches, the compartment suite car, or in a dedicated dining car equipped with karaoke facilities.
+All of this is deliberately designed to give the atmosphere of a tourist hotel on rails.

-For overnight passengers, individual sleeping facilities are offered on the Compartment Suits sleeper car.
+For overnight passengers, individual sleeping facilities are offered on the Compartment Suite sleeper car, which also provides private facilities for day travellers seeking privacy and comfort.

+Free Wi-Fi is available on all coaches regardless of class as well as a passenger information system.